gevanidar/PythonAI_OCR/Part2/NOTES.md

 # Further testing with pixel size
 Pixel size 32x32 gives an Accuracy around 70% while reducing the number of pixels to 16x16 gives almost 75% while continuing down to 8x8 pixels gives a little higher.
 (Medium sized test sample)

+# 20251104
+## Clean data
+The next step to improve the accuracy of the model is to most likely to clean the data.